 1. Offer your customers winter lawn preparation

 Your customers have invested top dollar to keep their property in tip-top shape throughout the summer months.
-Winter lawn preparation is a sure-fire way for them to continue to care for that investment, even into late winter.
+Winter lawn prep is a sure-fire way for them to continue to care for that investment, even into late winter.

 Offer a comprehensive winter lawn prep package that includes:

-- Remove dead plants from flower beds
+- Removing dead grass and plants from flower beds

-- Remove and store all patio furniture
+- Removing and storing all patio furniture

 2. Start a snow removal business